 Terry Gosliner, Senior Curator, Invertebrate Zoology

-Rebecca Johnson, Co-Director, Citizen Science and Research Associate, Invertebrate Zoology
+Rebecca Johnson, Co-Director, Community Science and Research Associate, Invertebrate Zoology

 Durrell Kapan, Senior Research Fellow, Entomology

 Rich Mooi, Curator, Invertebrate Zoology

 Nathalie Nagalingum, Associate Curator and McAllister Chair of Botany

 Luiz Rocha, Associate Curator and Follett Chair of Ichthyology

 Peter Roopnarine, Curator, Invertebrate Zoology and Geology